SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 #### Creating Management Groups

-1) Navigate to `Managed Account Console > Endpoints (tab) > Groups` and click the `Create New Group` button
+1) Navigate to `Managed Account Console > Endpoints > Groups` and click the `Create New Group` button

 2) Enter a name/identifier for the Group

 3) (Optional) Customize the Applied/Target Configuration Set by using the `Set` buttons next to each setting

 4) (Optional) Add Endpoints to the Group if you wish to move them
-  > *NOT RECOMMENDED UNLESS YOU WISH BYPASS INTELLIGENT SETUP*
+  > *NOTE: NOT RECOMMENDED UNLESS YOU WISH BYPASS INTELLIGENT SETUP*

 5) Click the `Create Group` button

 <img src="../images/newGroup.PNG" width="750">

 #### Creating Exception Groups

-Exception Groups can be made using the `Create Exception` button available to Management Groups.
-Creation of an Exception Group allows the Senteon User to select endpoints within the Management Group to move to the Exception Group and change settings are necessary.
+Exception Groups can be made using the `Create Exception` button available for Management Groups.
+Creation of an Exception Group allows the Senteon User to select Endpoints within the Management Group to move to the Exception Group and change settings as necessary.

-1) Navigate to `Managed Account Console > Endpoints (tab) > Groups`
+1) Navigate to `Managed Account Console > Endpoints > Groups`

 2) Click the `Create Exception` button next to the Management Group you wish to make an Exception Group under